orrholly/FDA-WebApp-Documentation/Phase-1/technical-specs.md

   > **Pros:**  Everything pretty much out of the box is sufficient to meet functional specs; Excellent phone support; ability to access high level analysis web services on backend data.
 **Cons:** $$; proprietary; most likely still requires using the ESRI stack (ArcGIS Server); ESRI (like all things) can be buggy/klunky.

+##Other Considerations

+###Geocoding
+This can be expensive.
+Here are some solutions:
+  * With our Basic Plan, CartoDB charges 1K/mo included US$15/1k extra
+  * ESRI - no longer included Geocoding with ArcGIS License.
+Have to use online Geocoding.
+I can check with my library friends to see how many service credits we have available at NYU.
+But from most of my discussions with other universities (Stanford, Columbia, Baruch, Pratt), the limit is hit pretty fast.
+ESRI's pricing/licensing is pretty confusing.
+See here: http://www.esri.com/software/arcgis/arcgisonline/credits
+  * Google